rstudio/pins-python/README.md

 A board on your computer is good place to start, but the real power of pins comes when you use a board that’s shared with multiple people.
-To get started, you can use `board_folder()` with a directory on a shared drive or in DropBox, or if you use [RStudio Connect](https://www.rstudio.com/products/connect/) you can use `board_rsconnect()`:
+To get started, you can use `board_folder()` with a directory on a shared drive or in DropBox, or if you use [Posit Connect](https://www.rstudio.com/products/connect/) you can use `board_rsconnect()`: